5 Most Important Themes in the Photography of Sally Mann

 The third section of Sally Mann photography brings together a series of photographs of the former Civil War battlefields, in which she asks us to consider how the history of this era weighs on us today.
 Leaving out the human figure, the photographer depicts desolate places haunted by a ghostly human presence.
 Evoking the dark atmosphere of the Civil War that lies buried in the contemporary landscape, she imbues her work with historical consciousness.

-In this body of work, as well as the one in the previous section, the artist used a large format, old lenses and the old, 19th century, wet collodion plate process.
+In this series of work, as well as the one in the previous section, the artist used a large format, old lenses and the old, 19th century, wet collodion plate process.
 The use of the older photographic techniques allowed her to create a wide range of photographic effects, including flare, haze, streaks and blurring that make the South a place of memory, defeat, ruin and rebirth.

 Featured images: Sally Mann – Battlefields, Fredericksburg (Cedar Trees), 2000.
 Gelatin silver print, printed 2003.
 Waterman:Kislinger Family. © Sally Mann; Battlefields, Cold Harbor (Battle), 2003.
 Gelatin silver print.
 National Gallery of Art, Washington, Gift of the Collectors.
 Committee and The Sarah and William L Walton Fund. © Sally Mann; Battlefields, Antietam (Starry Night), 2001.
 Gelatin silver print.
 Alan Kirshner and Deborah Mihaloff Art Collection. © Sally Mann; Battlefield, Antietam (Black Sun), 2001.
 Gelatin silver print.
 Courtesy of Edwynn Houk Gallery, New York. © Sally Mann.